ricomariani/CG-SQL-author/docs/user_guide/10_schema_management.md

 create a dependence on its shape).
 When CQL generates output, the `LIKE` construct is replaced with the actual names of the columns it refers to.
 But these are independent columns, so this is simply a keystroke saver.
-The table (or view, cursor, etc.) reference will be gone.
+The table (or view, cursor, etc.) reference will be gone in any output SQL so this isn't a real dependency on the existence of the mentioned table or shape at run time.

 The cases below will succeed.

 ```sql
 @declare_region root;

 create table A (...);
 create view B (....);
 create procedure C {...}